danvet/danvet.github.io/_posts/2022-07-27-locking-engineering.md

 * A code centric approach to locking often leads to locking rules changing over the lifetime of an object, e.g. with different rules for a structure or member field depending upon whether an object is in active use, maybe just cached or undergoing reclaim.
-This is hard to teach to lockdep, especially when also the nesting rules change for different states, because lockdep assumes that the locking rules are completely invariant over the lifetime of the entire kernel, not just over the lifetime of an individual object or structure even.
+This is hard to teach to lockdep, especially when the nesting rules change for different states.
+Lockdep assumes that the locking rules are completely invariant over the lifetime of the entire kernel, not just over the lifetime of an individual object or structure even.